rremple/intervalidus/readme.md

   can be managed in a database.
 It uses MongoDB (via Testcontainers) to store, retrieve, and update data.

-Lastly, there is a context parameter component used to enable/disable experimental features (a.k.a., feature flagging) called `Experimental`.
+Lastly, there is a context parameter component used to enable/disable experimental features (a.k.a., feature flagging) called `Experimental` (referenced from `CoreConfig`).
 The default implementation given disables all experimental features.
 But one can enable something experimental simply by giving an alternative implementation of `Experimental` when the structure is constructed.

 E.g., consider the requirement for intervals to be disjoint (i.e., non-overlapping) in all valid data.
 All mutation operations (e.g. `set`) maintain this invariant automatically, but one could still construct a structure incorrectly